immcantation/shazam/docs/topics/distToNearest.md

 See Details for further information.

 normalize
 :   method of normalization.
-The default is `"length"`, which divides the distance by the length of the sequence group.
+The default is `"len"`, which divides the distance by the length of the sequence group.
 If `"none"` then no normalization if performed.